 Annotated references – what they are and when to use them

 Annotating references is a useful research technique during the process of collecting sources.
 However, requiring annotated references may become more common with the expectation that people regularly pull their information from internet sources.
 Thus, I have started to require annotated bibliographies for ALL major reports submitted to me.
-Annotated references include one to three sentences describing relevant, useful information about the source that (1) establish the credibility of the source and (2) describe how the source was utilized in the report.
+Annotations include one to three sentences describing relevant, useful information about the source that (1) establish the credibility of the source and (2) describe how the source was utilized in the report.
 Annotated bibliographic entries for the sources cited above are provided here.

 Arduino is a well-established company that provides microcontrollers.
 Hardware and software technical support and tutorials for many peripheral devices that can be attached to the microcontroller are available on their site.
 This page provides information about using the knock sensor to detect sound including a suggested sketch that was used to explain the sensor’s operation in the system presented.